Virginia Tech® home

 Students who hold passports from countries other than the United States should consider the visa requirements for entering Switzerland and Italy.
 If a visa is required, it may be necessary to make an embassy visit.
 Most embassies are processing a backlog of visa applications, so it is important to consider whether this may cause an issue with the travel timeline.

-No, students are responsible for purchasing a flight that will allow them to arrive at the Steger Center in Riva San Vitale, Switzerland on June 12.
+No, students are responsible for purchasing a flight that will allow them to arrive at the Steger Center in Riva San Vitale, Switzerland by the start date.
 Most students fly into Zurich Airport (ZRH) or Milan Malpensa Airport (MXP) and take the train to Riva San Vitale.
 Find information about transportation to the Steger Center.

 The program starts and ends at the Steger Center in Riva San Vitale, Switzerland.
-Students are required to purchase transportation to the Steger Center that will arrive on June 12 and depart on July 8.
+Students are required to purchase transportation to the Steger Center that will arrive by the start date and depart after the conclusion of the program.
 More details about timing will be provided closer to the start of the program.

-No. Unfortunately, you are not able to retake a course that you have already successfully passed.
+Students must be able to enroll in two of the courses in order to participate in the Pathways to the Steger Center Program.
+Unfortunately, you are not able to retake a course that you have already successfully passed.
+If you have already taken one of the courses offered, you should plan to take two of the courses.
+If you are not able to take two of the courses offered, you will not be able to participate in the program.
 There are many other study abroad opportunities that may be a good fit for you.
-Check out study abroad opportunities in the College of Engineering and Univeristy-wide opportunities.
+Check out study abroad opportunities in the College of Engineering and University-wide opportunities.

 Follow the journey on Instagram